AnandD14/AnandD14/README.md

 - 👋 Hi, I’m @AnandD14
 - 👀 I’m interested in solving programming challenges and is flexible with any praogramming languages.
 - 🌱 I’m currently learning Django and Flutter
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking for an opportunity to start my career
 - 📫 Please contact me via danand241@gmail.com

 <!---